+9 At this stage it is not endogenously explained why households in each group chose to rent or own their house.
 10 As shown in Table A2, it is assumed that working class households account for 40% of all households in the model, while the middle class and rentier households account for 50% and 10% of the modelled population respectively.
 This assumption implies that the homeownership rate in the model is 60% (corresponding to the sum of the population size of the middle class and rentiers), which is consistent with the empirically estimated value of 63.7% in 2016 based on the U.S. Survey of Consumer Finances.

-occupiers with a mortgage, and housing market investors, who own multiple properties for rent.
-Moreover, the usefulness of the three-class distinction is the ability to identify different motives for asset and debt accumulation across households and to present a more intricate analysis of the points of financial fragility in the economy.
-It is assumed that the population in each household group expands at the same exogenously given population growth rate of 0.7% (see Table A1 in the Appendix)11.
+economy.
+It is assumed that the population in each household group expands at the same exogenously given population growth rate of 0.7% (see Table A1 in the Appendix).